Define where the pipeline should find input data and save output data.

 type: boolean

-This flag suppresses the default behaviour of RGI with --include_loose, which lists all 'Loose' matches of >= 95% identity as 'Strict', regardless of alignment length.
-With this strict and perfect labels are added.
-This is discontinued in future versions of RGI.
+This flag suppresses the default behaviour of RGI, by listing all 'Loose' matches of ≥ 95% identity as 'Strict' or 'Perfect', regardless of alignment length.

-For more information check RGI documentation.
+For more information check the RGI documentation.

 Modifies tool parameter(s):